seba-16/Reactlive-1/README.md

 # Reactlive-1
-This my first work on React-- to built a UI using React.
+This is my first work on React-- to built a UI using React.

 Here is the link of the work ['Click Here'](https://youtu.be/IJO4PshXCSw)